explaingit

 TLDR

-Browser extension that adds a file tree sidebar to GitHub, letting you navigate repositories like a code editor instead of clicking through folders one by one.
+A browser extension that adds a file-tree sidebar to GitHub, letting you navigate any repository's folders and files with a single click instead of clicking through one folder at a time.

 Mindmap